 Attendance will be taken at the start of every class.
 Students are expected to be in class on-time, every time.
 Unexcused absences or tardiness will not be tolerated.
 In the case of planned absences, please notify the teacher in as far in advance as possible.
-Students are expected to catch up on all missed work outside of class time.
+Students are expected to catch up on all missed work outside of class time check schoology for the content of the lectures and the in-class assignments and homework and project assignments.